fanteastick/quartz-test/content/Quartz Snippets.md

 >
 > if my PR gets merged, search for .quartz on any source hosting service (that's the optional naming guideline, name your repo plugin.quartz)

-Giscus is the same as utterances but better bc newer and discussions.
+Giscus is the same as utterances but better bc newer and discussions rather than github issues.

 ## Plugin to change an image's color theme based on the site color theme